the drain

 Stan opened up the white plastic bag beneath his large black boots like the underbelly of a flayed fish.

 He pushed up his sleeve and reached down into the murky water until he touched the disposal.
 Grunting, he began to pull out a thin shiny black string of some sort that seemed to go on and on and on; except it wasn’t a string because it was flat with a kind of metallic sheen.
 Stan was careful not to get tangled up in it and Amber wondered out loud if he had ever seen such a thing.
 Stan did not reply.
 He knew the question was more a comment than an inquiry and that his answer did not matter.
-After what seemed like a shorter version of forever, a clear case with pink, blue, and yellow graphics emerged like the tip of an exclamation point dangling from the bottom of the polyester plastic film.
-The Memorex logo still legible, Amber knew what this endless strand was.

 It was a mix tape.
-Specifically a mix tape that a boy in high school had made for her during her Freshman year.
+Specifically, a mix tape that a boy in high school had made for her during her freshman year.
 The boy was named Tony and, well, Tony hadn’t actually made it for Amber but for himself.
 He had given it to her out of guilt a few days after the two had played a game of quarters that resulted in Amber & Tony drunkenly “doing it” on the unmade basement bed of Amber’s best friend, Lissette.
 But the simple “groping-gone-too-far” had been made even more complicated by the untold truth that Tony was secretly in love with Lissette who, unknowingly to Amber and Tony, was secretly in love with Amber.
-Tony had felt saddened by the whole experience and, inspired by the potential loss of two friendships, had made this tape he proudly titled, “Two Sides of the Same Coin.”
+Tony had felt saddened by the whole experience and inspired by the potential loss of two friendships, had made this tape he proudly titled, “Two Sides of the Same Coin.”
 Filling one side with heartbreak and angst and the other with anger and angst.
 Having not seen the tape in years, Amber suddenly remembered it had meant the world to her back then.
 She would scan the music and the lyrics (and especially the angst) for some insight into Tony but found the deeper she dug the less she saw.

 Oh, now I feel foolish, she said.